 Indigenous Regional Arts Development Fund (IRADF)

-The Indigenous Regional Arts Development Fund (IRADF), part of the Backing Indigenous Arts initiative, is a partnership between the Queensland Government, through Arts Queensland, the Torres Strait Regional Authority and sixteen Aboriginal Councils and host organisations throughout Queensland.
+The Indigenous Regional Arts Development Fund (IRADF), part of the Backing Indigenous Arts initiative, is a partnership between the Queensland Government, through Arts Queensland, the Torres Strait Regional Authority and fifteen Aboriginal Councils and host organisations throughout Queensland.

 Who can apply?

 The following Indigenous Councils and host organisations are invited to apply to IRADF annually:

 - Cherbourg Historical Precinct Group

 - Kowanyama Aboriginal Shire Council